stew-anderson/blog/_posts/2025-06-07-code-to-boardroom-why-im-starting-this-blog.markdown

 description: "My journey from late-night debugging to leading teams, and the lessons I’m learning on the path from code to boardroom."
 img: "code-to-boardroom-why-im-starting-this-blog.jpg"
 tags: ["Career", "Leadership", "Management", "Lessons", "Growth"]
-unsplashphotographer: ""
+unsplashphotographer: "Sergiu Cindea"
-unsplashuser: ""
+unsplashuser: "@sergiucindea"
-unsplashimage: ""
+unsplashimage: "white-concrete-staircase-with-black-metal-railings-RPGtL6MDdfI"
 ---

 My career started as most tech careers do: with code.
 I was a developer, learning frameworks, debugging until the early hours, turning caffeine to code, and focusing on solving problems one line at a time :sunglasses: .